 \section{Multimodal Applications}

 This section presents the categorical detail of multimodal applications enhanced by deep learning architectures as shown in Figure \ref{fig:4}.
-The multimodal tasks are divided into main categories: understanding, classification, retrieval, and generation.
+The multimodal tasks are divided into main categories: understanding, classification, retrieval, generation, and translation.
 The benchmark, evaluation metrics, description, and comparison for the best-performing architectures are discussed for each multimodal application.